 EPA evolves ENERGY STAR to continue to deliver savings

 As technology improves and industries change, EPA evolves ENERGY STAR with the market to deliver continued savings.
 In collaboration with private partners, EPA creates practical, technologically feasible definitions of leadership in efficiency—continually adapting to a changing marketplace without favoring one technology over another.
-For example, in 2018, EPA updated ENERGY STAR performance requirements for five categories including computers, televisions, pool pumps, servers and imaging equipment.
-In 2018, more than 2,800 product models from nearly 170 manufacturers were recognized as “ENERGY STAR Most Efficient,” a distinction for products that deliver cutting-edge energy efficiency along with the latest in technological innovation.
-Storm windows were added to the product categories eligible for recognition.
+In 2019, 3,000 products from more than 180 manufacturers are recognized as “ENERGY STAR Most Efficient,” a distinction for products that deliver cutting-edge energy efficiency along with the latest in technological innovation.
 EPA also continues to advance residential new construction program requirements as states adopt more rigorous building codes.

 EPA and DOE work together to implement the ENERGY STAR program

 In 2009, EPA and DOE signed a Memorandum of Understanding (MOU) that redefined roles and responsibilities to address implementation challenges and capitalize on the strengths of each agency.
-Feedback from stakeholders has been positive on improvements in the program since the 2009 MOU.
+Feedback from stakeholders has been positive on improvements in the program since the 2009 Memorandum of Understanding.

 For ENERGY STAR products, DOE develops test procedures for ENERGY STAR products and contributes to verification testing of appliances and equipment.
 DOE also sets minimum, mandatory energy efficiency standards for some products through a regulatory process.
 EPA and DOE work closely to share data and analyses, synchronize timing, and coordinate requests to industry in the development of both the voluntary ENERGY STAR specifications and the DOE minimum efficiency standards.
 DOE is also responsible for Home Performance with ENERGY STAR.